 The usual primary cause for upper back pain is muscle strain resulting from poor posture.
 Other less common causes are back injuries like a vertebral fracture, car accident trauma and scoliosis; and other secondary reasons for upper back pain that are more systemic in nature need to be ruled out by a Doctor of Physical Therapy or a physician.

-Physical Therapy is the main form of rehabilitation for pain caused by an upper back strain.
-The physical therapist would help you address the underlying causes of poor posture and hone in on the exact joints and muscles that are causing the pain.
-Your physical therapist can help work with your body through exercise, posture re-education and manual therapy on joints and muscles to restore you to a better and pain-free range of movement.
-In the process of visiting a physical therapist, you could also very well learn how to minimize and avoid the reoccurrence of upper back pain.
+Physical Therapy is the most effective form of rehabilitation for upper back pain and strain.
+Our physical therapists can help you address the underlying causes of poor posture and home in on the exact joints and muscles that are causing the pain.
+We help work with your body through exercise, posture re-education and manual therapy on joints and muscles to restore you to a better and pain-free range of movement and prevent re-injury.

 Physical therapy often involves a combination of active and passive methods.
 Passive treatments relax muscles that have spasmed and have become tight and guarded.
 These are called passive treatments because the patient does not have to actively participate, and the physical therapy does the work with his/her hands.
-Your joints in the upper back may need to be worked on as well to promote healthy joint kinematics, and this usually involves the physical therapist mobilizing the joints themselves.
-This is typically a painless procedure, and the patient usually feels a lot of relief afterward.
-You physical therapy plan of care may start first with passive procedures to allow the back to calm down and reduce pain and spasms, but the eventual goal of physical therapy is to have the patient be engaged in active treatments.
+Joint work by way of mobilizations and stretching will promote healthy joint kinematics and mobility so flexibility is improved.
+Patients usually feel a lot of relief following joint mobilization of the thoracic spine.
+Your physical therapy plan of care may start first with passive procedures to allow the back to calm down and reduce pain and spasms, with the eventual goal of freeing up movement for more active treatments like exercise, moving, and sports.

 Following are a list of examples of passive treatments: